quicwg/base-drafts/draft-ietf-quic-recovery.md

 are described in this section.

 ecn_ce_counter:
-: The highest value reported for the ECN-CE counter by the peer in an ACK_ECN frame.
+: The highest value reported for the ECN-CE counter by the peer in an ACK frame.
 This variable is used to detect increases in the reported ECN-CE counter.